Excerpted from LAWPRO Magazine, Student Issue #1, 2012

 There isn’t a simple magic formula for mapping out a career in law.
 You will make some decisions on where you would like to go, but there are many things outside your control which will impact on where you will end up.
 Factors such as economic conditions, personal circumstances, where you articled and even a bit of luck will affect the career path you will follow.

-This article outlines some tips and self-assessment questions that will help you find your way to a satisfying and successful legal career.
+This article outlines some of the 20 tips that will help you find your way to a satisfying and successful legal career.

 1. Ask yourself what makes sense for you.
 This is a very personal question.
 Be honest – very honest.
 You will be happier and more successful if you can find the place where you best fit in.
 Do your best to figure out where that is.